Machione/airgradient-prometheus/README.md

 - Add a LED which blinks when PM2.5 or CO2 levels go above a configurable threshold.
 This is to act as a visual warning/reminder when I'm in the workshop to put on/continue wearing a dust mask.
 - Add an offset adjustment to the temperature sensor.
 Due to the proximity of the temperature and humidity module to other components, it can be affected by surrounding heat, usually causing it to read a degree or two higher than the true air temperature.
 This offset allows for this correction to be made depending on your own setup.
 - Improved documentation.
+- Slightly more robust error checking and failovers.

 ## Hardware